otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

 ### A. Modifying the setInterval() function

-For the 'LAMBERT' clue, to bypass the check of sum for ASCII values, modify the setInterval() function:
+For the `LAMBERT` clue, to bypass the check of sum for ASCII values, modify the setInterval() function:

 ```javascript
 return tt >= 469;